-The formula employed in Prototype LLC Act section 402(A) and KRS § 275.170(1), reciting only the standard of culpability without a corresponding standard of care is curious, but it is clear that the standard of care is set forth in the statute.189 In effect, absent private ordering to the contrary, the standard of care in an LLC is the same standard as the limit of the protections provided by the Business Judgment Rule.190 Whether and when the Business Judgment Rule should apply in the contractual realm of LLCs and other unincorporated business organizations is subject to debate,191 but careful drafting of an operating agreement defining standards of care and culpability differing from KRS § 275.170(1) will avoid that issue.
+The formula employed in Prototype section 402(A)/KRS section 275.170(1), reciting no aspirational standard and rather only the standard of culpability, is curious, but it is clear that the standard of care is set forth in the statute.
+In effect, absent private ordering to the contrary, the standard of care in an LLC is the same standard as the limit of the protections provided by the Business Judgment Rule.147 Whether and when the Business Judgment Rule should apply in the contractual realm of LLCs and other unincorporated business organizations is subject to debate,148 but careful drafting of an operating agreement defining standards of care and culpability differing from KRS section 275.170(1) will avoid that issue.

-The standard of loyalty set forth in KRS § $275.170(2)^{192}$ is a verbatim adoption of section 402(B) of the Prototype, for which the commentary provides in part:
+With respect to the standard of loyalty set forth in KRS section 275.170(2),149 this provision is a verbatim adoption of section 402(B) of the Prototype, for which the commentary provides in part: